bjarke-xyz/personal-website/README.md

 See Makefile for how to run.

-`make buildAndServe` builds and serves files from the output directory
+`make dev` builds and serves files from the output directory